vlauciani/guide-to-install-old-osx-versions/README.md

-# guide-to-install-old-osx-versions
-A simple guide to install old OSX versions.
+# Guide to install old macOSX versions

-this guide is base on macOSX Yosemite but works on others versions.
+This guide is base on macOSX Yosemite but works on others versions.

 ## Prepare USB key
 Launch *Disk Utility*, choose the USB key and *Erase*; set: